mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 ```

 So how can we enable each component to know its path in the component structure?
-To answer this we'll have to take a detour through a type, called `Component`.
+To answer this, we’ll have to take a detour through a type, called `Component`.

 ### Component and Configuration

-The `Component` type is a made up type (though you'll be able to find an
+The `Component` type is a made-up type (though you’ll be able to find an
 implementation of it at the end of this post).
 It has a single primary purpose,
-and that is to convey the program's structure to new components.
+and that is to convey the program’s structure to new components.

 To see how this is done, let's look at a couple of `Component`'s methods: